necolas/react-native-web/README.md

 Browser support: Chrome, Firefox, Edge, Safari 7+, IE 10+.

+Components and APIs deprecated in React Native are not supported by React Native for Web.

 ## Quick start

 The easiest way to get started is to edit this